Houston vs. Memphis NCAA Football Odds, Plays and Insights | November 19, 2021

 - The Cougars have been favored by 9.5 points or more five times this season and have covered the spread in two of them.

-- Houston's games this year have hit the over six times in 10 opportunities (60%).
+- Houston's games this year have gone over the point total six times in 10 opportunities (60%).

-- Houston is 6-2 against the spread and 8-0 overall in games when it scores more than 29.2 points.
+- Houston is 6-2 against the spread and 8-0 overall in games when it records more than 29.2 points.

-- In games that Houston totals more than 410.3 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Houston piles up over 410.3 yards, the team is 4-1 against the spread and 5-0 overall.

-- The Cougars have eight giveaways this season, while the Tigers have nine takeaways .

 - Find the latest spread and moneyline odds for Houston at SISportsbook.